South Yarra railway station

-South Yarra railway station is the junction for the Cranbourne, Frankston, Pakenham and Sandringham lines in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of South Yarra, and opened on 22 December 1860 as Gardiners Creek Road.
-It was renamed South Yarra on 1 January 1867.
+South Yarra railway station is a commuter railway station and the junction point for the Cranbourne, Frankston, Pakenham and Sandringham lines, part of the Melbourne railway network.
+It serves the southern Melbourne suburb of South Yarra in Victoria, Australia.
+South Yarra is a ground-level premium station featuring six platforms, with two island platforms and two side platforms accessible by an overground concourse.
+It opened on 22 December 1860.

-V/Line's Bairnsdale rail services (Gippsland line) pass non-stop through the station.

 History

-South Yarra station opened on 22 December 1860 by the Melbourne and Suburban Railway Company as Gardiner's Creek Road.
+South Yarra station was opened by the Melbourne and Suburban Railway Company as Gardiners Creek Road.
 Initially, it served the Brighton line, on what was called the "Prahran Branch".
 On 1 January 1867, the station was renamed South Yarra.
 The private railway company, by then the Melbourne and Hobson's Bay United Railway Company, was taken over by the Government of Victoria in 1878, and its network became part of the Victorian Railways.

-John Cooper (1924) notes that when the South Yarra to Oakleigh line was first constructed, a set of points connected the line to the existing Brighton line.
-However, it was found that a high embankment obscured the vision of the drivers of approaching trains on both lines.
-To solve that problem, it was decided that the Oakleigh line should have its own tracks into Melbourne and, soon after, a second bridge, spanning the Yarra River, was built to facilitate that (p.
-307).
+In 1924, historian John Cooper noted that when the South Yarra to Oakleigh line was first constructed, a set of points connected the line to the existing Brighton line.
+However, a high embankment obscured the vision of train drivers approaching South Yarra on both lines.
+To solve that problem, it was decided that the Oakleigh line should have its own tracks into Melbourne, and the Cremorne Railway Bridge, spanning the Yarra River, was duplicated to allow that.

 The opening of the South Yarra to Oakleigh line in 1879 made the proposed Outer Circle line largely redundant, but it was constructed anyway, a decade later.

 In 1914, the line between South Yarra and Caulfield was completely rebuilt.
-The works included the quadruplication of the line, and rebuilt stations at Hawksburn, Toorak, Armadale and Malvern.
+The works included the quadruplication of the line, and the reconstruction of the stations at Hawksburn, Toorak, Armadale and Malvern.

-In 1946, the current bridge over the Yarra River was provided.
-In 1947, a works siding opened and, in 1955, was disconnected.
+In 1946, the current Cremorne Railway Bridge over the Yarra River was opened, replacing the earlier one.
+In 1947, a works siding opened, which was disconnected in 1955.